 Ark Des's architectural gingerbread contest is a delicious Christmas tradition

-What to see: Ark Des is Sweden’s national centre for architecture and design – which is all well and good, but the real draw this time of year is the annual gingerbread house competition, which has been running since 1990.
-The comfortingly fragrant event is open to children, architects and amateurs alike, and this year’s theme is ‘distance’ – just don’t eat a crumb until the winning bake-builders are announced on the 13th of December.
+Ark Des is Sweden’s national centre for architecture and design – which is all well and good, but the real draw this time of year is the annual gingerbread house competition, which is taking a break for 2023 as the museum is closed for restoration but will be returning in 2024.
+The comfortingly fragrant event is open to children, architects and amateurs alike, and this year’s theme is ‘distance’ – just don’t eat a crumb until the winning bake-builders are announced.

 The Old Town market is as atmospheric as Christmas gets in Stockholm / Image: Adobe Stock

-Is there a Christmas market?
 Scandi Christmas fetes don’t come much more vibey than the annual market in Gamla Stan – Stockholm’s medieval old town.
 Its dinky red shacks, decked out with twinkly lights and an inevitable blanketing of seasonal snow, sell crafty souvenirs, Swedish Christmas sweets, plates of reindeer and elk meat and, of course, gallons of woozily warming glögg.
-Skål to that (but do check for confirmation closer to the time, in line with Covid restrictions).
+Skål to that.

 Swimmers prepare for an icy dip in Hellasgarden